Superlist: Can the Wunderlist Team Strike Gold Twice?

 What Makes It Super?

-Superlist isn't content just being your standard task manager.
+Superlist refuses to settle for being a standard task manager.
 The app seamlessly blends task management with note-taking, letting you nest tasks infinitely within notes like some sort of productivity Russian doll.

 The Price of Super Powers